kammitama5/kammitama5.github.io/_posts/2020-12-13-Sunday-December-13th.md

   WiML; one with Mihaela and another with Rediet, and fed questions for the other Q&As.
 I also moderated a talk with Cyril for BAI, and the topic was completely up my alley!
 AI and art!
 So cool!

+## Finally, on top of that
+- I also reviewed work for two workshops; BAI and AFCI.
+I did about 2 to 4 papers each, which was very manageable.
+I've been trying to get better with each opportunity, as that is part of the process of becoming an independent researcher.
+I'd like to be able to do a solid review regardless of the specific sub-field in AI, but it is a lot easier to review papers you're excited about!
+- Alas, I've been told that the Graduate Writing Center may be shutting down after Spring semester at my school.
+And I've learned a lot.
+  I hope this doesn't happen, but I am prepared that this may be the outcome, and I still have all the things I learned this semester about reviewing work across disciplines.
+I really did work on helping my peers in everything from papers in Social Work to Clinician work to Biology, to Ecology and even a video and a Dissertation presentation.
+So it was definitely worthwhile.
+And..back to NeurIPS.

 ## One of the treats
 - One of the treats this year was also being able to attend for the first time, [SOCML](https://www.socml.org/).
 I was one of nine to attend the privacy track, and invited by Ian himself, which was a surprise.
 The discussion was fantastic, and being a secure computation nut this